Delft City Walk – in the Historic Center

 To the left is the grave monument in New Church.
 One entrance ticket covers both churches.

 In one hidden town square we also find a paint store, which still looks like a store from the days of Charles Dickens.
-We may also see the house where Johannes Vermeer was born, and a little further on we see the memorial plaque at the site of the house where Vermeer produced his incomparable paintings.
+We will also see the house where Johannes Vermeer was born, and a little further on we see the memorial plaque at the site of the house where Vermeer produced his incomparable paintings.
 This is the historic Vermeer marker I personally created many years ago.
-A visit to the newly built Vermeer center (in the former Guild Hall) giving an overview of Vermeer’s life may finally conclude our Delft walking tour.
+A visit to the newly built Vermeer center (in the former Guild Hall) gives an overview of Vermeer’s life may finally conclude our Delft walking tour.

 Drs Kaldenbach has created one of the most detailed web sites (+2000 items) about Delft and Vermeer.
 He is considered a foremost specialist on the subject.
 Tour by professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.